Letter of Concern Template

 As there are different reasons for issuing this document, there is no standard letter of concern in the workplace template.
 You must tailor yours to the situation, employee and intention.
 In this section, we’ll provide a sample letter of concern template for conduct.

 If your letter follows on from an informal discussion with the employee, your letter should reiterate the key points made in that meeting.
-In particular, listen to their reasoning for their conduct or performance and make a note of it.
+Listen to their reasoning for their conduct or performance and make a note of it.
 Detail the reasons you aren’t satisfied with their behaviour or performance to date.
 There could be many reasons for this.
 Some letter of concern examples include:

 In these examples, they may give reasons such as: “traffic always holds me up”, “the deadlines are unreasonable,” or “the line manager is difficult to get hold of”.

-You must be ready to take these excuses on board and highlight why they are unsatisfactory.
+You must be ready to take these comments on board and address the issues if there are any, as well as highlight any reasons that are unsatisfactory.
 Sometimes, this may require an investigation and change to the way of working.

 Next, confirm that this isn’t a formal warning, but that you expect an improvement following the discussion.
 Follow this up with a statement telling the individual that repeat behaviour or continued poor performance will cause formal disciplinary action.